 The Hotel de Ville is a building with classical and Italian-style decorations.
-It was built by the joint efforts of Pierre Pavillon and Jean-Claude Rambot, sculptors and architects from 1655 to 1670.
-The building has a beautiful wrought-iron entrance and staircase of honor that leads to the council room.
-It has richly decorated with some fine woodwork and tapestries.
+It was built by Pierre Pavillon and Jean-Claude Rambot, sculptors and architects, from 1655 to 1670.
+The building has a beautiful wrought-iron entrance and staircase of honour that leads to the council room.
+It has elegantly decorated with fine woodwork and tapestries.
 A clock tower erected in 1510 is also situated here.
-The square of this building is famous as place de l'Hotel de Ville which offers some picturesque view of the town.
+The square of this building is famous as place de l'Hotel de Ville, which offers some picturesque views of the town.

 Photo Credit: PD Photo